PennyLaneAI/pennylane-pq/README.rst

 Getting started
 ===============

-You can instantiate a 'projectq.simulator' device with:
+You can instantiate a 'projectq.simulator' device for OpenQML with:

 .. code-block:: python